fab1an/kotlin-json-stream-serializer/README.md

 ### Polymorphism

-Polymorphism is supported automatically when you annotated an interface using `@Ser`.
-The plugin will find all implementations and write it's type and data into an array during serialization and use it during deserialization.
+Polymorphism is supported automatically when you annotate an interface using `@Ser`.
+The plugin will find all implementations and write their type and data into an array during serialization and use it during deserialization.

 ### Circular References

 To serialize and deserialize circular structures you need to

-* Annotate both parent and child object using `@Ser`.
+* Annotate both parent and child objects using `@Ser`.
-* Have the parent object passed into the child as constructor parameter and annotate it using `@ParentRef`.
+* Have the parent object passed into the child as a constructor parameter and annotate it using `@ParentRef`.
-* Have the child object stored in the parent object either in a variable `List` or a nullable parameter.
+* Have the child object stored in the parent object in a variable `List` or a nullable parameter.

 ### Caveats

-* ENUMs and field-names are *deserialized* case-insensitively, they are serialized with their original case.
+* ENUMs and field names are *deserialized* case-insensitively, they are serialized with their original case.